 - Identifying information: This information consists of all the identifying information on the function page followed by the arguments used in the function invocation.
-For example, for the function findTree invoked with argument Aspen, the page should indicate findTree(Aspen).
+For example, for the function findFern invoked with argument Ostrich, the page should indicate findFern(Ostrich).
 You are free to use an alternate formatting of this information (e.g., HTML tables), especially for longer, string-valued arguments.
 However, the information should be easy to discern. - Database Results: The output for each function should be in a tabular format reminiscent of the output format described in the earlier earlier assignment.
 Instead of using separator strings (space-colon-space) and newlines as column and record separators, you should use HTML tables with descriptive column headings.
-For example, the result page for a function invocation findTree(Aspen) should contain an HTML table with three columns, and as many rows as there are result tuples (one for each matching tree).
-In each row, the columns should list, in order, the tree's identifier, its common name, and its botanical name.
-Suitable column headings are ID, common name, and botanical name, respectively.
+For example, the result page for a function invocation findFern(Ostrich) should contain an HTML table with three columns, and as many rows as there are result tuples (one for each matching fern).
+In each row, the columns should list, in order, the fern's common name, its genus, and its species.
+Suitable column headings are common name, genus, and species, respectively.
 The output should be sorted as described in the earlier assignment.

-Further, wherever a tree identifier is listed (e.g., in the first column of the output of findTree), that identifier should anchor a link leading to the details of the corresponding tree.
-That is, clicking on that link should result in the invocation of the describeTree function with that identifier as argument, in turn resulting in the display of the corresponding results page.
-Similarly, whenever identifiers of places, individuals, and schedules appear in the output, they should anchor links to the result pages obtained by invoking the functions describePlace, describeIndividual, and describeSchedule, respectively, with the identifiers as arguments.
+Wherever a fern's name is listed (e.g., in the first column of the output of findFern), that identifier should anchor a link leading to the details of the corresponding fern.
+That is, clicking on that link should result in the invocation of the describeFern function with that name as argument, in turn resulting in the display of the corresponding results page.
+Further, wherever the genus and species of a fern are listed (e.g., in the second and third columns of the output of findFern), both should anchor a link leading to the details of the corresponding fern.
+That is, clicking on the link anchored at either the genus or the species should result in the invocation of the describeFern function with the genus and species as arguments, in turn resulting in the display of the corresponding results page.

+Similarly, wherever names of places, identifiers of individuals, and identifiers of schedules appear in the output, they should anchor links to the result pages obtained by invoking the functions describePlace, describeIndividual, and describeSchedule, respectively, with the corresponding arguments.

 • Diagnostics: An area below the table should be reserved for diagnostic messages.
 You are encouraged to catch as many errors as possible.
 At the very least, you must catch errors arising from missing inputs, invalid inputs (e.g., a non-number in a field that requires numeric input), failed authentication (invalid user-name or password), and server unavailability.
-You must also produce an informative message when there is no data matching the search conditions (e.g., "there are no trees matching Piinus" when no items match an invocation of findTree).
+You must also produce an informative message when there is no data matching the search conditions (e.g., "there are no ferns matching Oostrick" when no items match an invocation of findFern).
 While you are not required to provide thorough error recovery in this assignment (meaning you can earn the full score by catching only the above errors), you are strongly encouraged to do so because you will need something similar when you implement your team project.